Connect with us

 Making money

 Many of these AIs are created and trained at enormous expense by some of the largest tech monopolies.
-They’re being offered to people to use of charge, or at very low cost.
+They’re being offered to people to use free of charge, or at very low cost.
 These companies will need to monetize them somehow.
 And, as with the rest of the internet, that somehow is likely to include surveillance and manipulation.

 Imagine asking your chatbot to plan your next vacation.
 Did it choose a particular airline or hotel chain or restaurant because it was the best for you or because its maker got a kickback from the businesses?
 As with paid results in Google search, newsfeed ads on Facebook and paid placements on Amazon queries, these paid influences are likely to get more surreptitious over time.

-If you’re asking your chatbot for political information, are the results skewed by the of the corporation that owns the chatbot?
+If you’re asking your chatbot for political information, are the results skewed by the politics of the corporation that owns the chatbot?
 Or the candidate who paid it the most money?
-Or even the views of the demographic of the people whose data was used in the model?
+Or even the views of the demographic of the people whose data was used in training the model?
 Is your AI agent secretly a double agent?
 Right now, there is no way to know.

 Trustworthy by law